 You might be tempted to record/ create a macro when you find yourself carrying out the same repetitive actions over and over in Excel.
 For example:

 - Imagine once a month you are required to access another spreadsheet held within your company containing management information that is continuously updated.
-Each month you are required to access that spreadsheet, copy and paste some of the data from it, and reformat it.
+Each month you a required to access that spreadsheet, copy and paste some of the data from it, and reformat it.
 Every month you find yourself copying and pasting the data and formatting it in exactly the same way.
 The whole exercise bores you stupid – so suddenly you start thinking about whether you could set the whole process to run at the click of a button.
 Suddenly you’re thinking about recording a macro.

 - Imagine that you find yourself regularly creating a spreadsheet for use within your organisation.
 Each month you have to go through each tab and set each tab to print just the way you like it – for each tab there are a lot of settings involved.
 Wouldn’t it be nice if you could automate that whole process using a macro?